 Pokhara (City of Lakes, Caves, and Mountains)

 Pokhara, the city of the lake is the second-largest city in Nepal, after Kathmandu.
 At an altitude of about 850m, it is one of the popular cities, making it the base for many adventure treks in the Annapurna region.
-The highlight of the town is its Lakeside, which is a boating paradise flanked with charming shops, dreamy cafés, restaurants and pubs that make up this postcard-perfect town.
+The highlight of the town is its Lakeside, which is a boating paradise flanked by charming shops, dreamy cafés, restaurants and pubs that make up this postcard-perfect town.

 How to reach Pokhara?

-Since the city is just 200 kilometers away from Kathmandu, you can access by both road and air.
+Since the city is just 200 kilometers away from Kathmandu, you can access it by both roads and by air.
 Traveling by road is cheaper, of course, costing you about US$ 10 one way by a comfortable tourist bus.
-You can also access the city by air, several airline companies are flying from Kathmandu to Pokhara but Buddha Air and Yeti Air are some of the best and reliable airline companies.
+You can also access the city by air, several airline companies are flying from Kathmandu to Pokhara but Buddha Air and Yeti Air are some of the best and most reliable airline companies.
 It cost you about US$ 120 for a one-way flight and takes about 35 minutes.
 A tourist bus journey takes about 6 to 7 hours, but the countryside views are definitely worth it.
-Moreover, private Car or Van also available from Kathmandu to Pokhara, which costs you about US$ for a Car and US$ 150 for Van (one-way).
+Moreover, a private Car or Van is also available from Kathmandu to Pokhara, which costs you about US$ for a Car and US$ 150 for Van (one-way).